agneym/react-app/README.md

 # React Configuration

-My configuration for a react app.
+Configuration for a react app.

+Uses Webpack 4

 ## Quick Overview
 * `git clone --depth 1` this repository to get started.